The high-Re far wake of a slender body and the effects of density stratification: Results

 \subsection{The effects of density stratification}

+When a body moves in a stratified environment, there are two sources of internal gravity waves: the body and the fluctuating velocity in the wake.
+The body generates a steady (in the frame moving with the body) coherent pattern of lee waves, whereas the fluctuating motions of the wake emit unsteady waves.
+The strength of the lee waves rapidly decays with increasing $Fr$ and their influence is significant at $Fr\sim O(1)$.
+In this paper, only the body-generated lee waves are described, the analysis of the wake-generated waves is deferred to future work.
+The vertical velocity field induced by the lee wave pattern has two important effects on the flow.
+First, it strongly influences the separation of the boundary layer, directly affecting the turbulence content in the wake.
+Second, it modulates the decay of most of the wake properties.

 Figure \ref{fig:4} reveals the main qualitative features of the wake at $Fr=2$.
 Buoyancy suppresses vertical motions and intensifies the horizontal motions.
-Consequently stratified wakes tend to be wider than taller as can be seen by comparing figure \ref{fig:4}(b) to (d).
+Consequently, stratified wakes tend to be typically wider than taller as can be seen by comparing figure \ref{fig:4}(b) to \ref{fig:4}(d).
 This interaction between the lee waves and the wake is particularly strong when the Froude number is close to a critical Froude number $Fr_c=AR/\pi$, where $AR$ is the body aspect ratio.
 When $Fr\approx Fr_c$, half the wavelength of the lee wave ($\lambda/D=2\pi Fr$) coincides with the length of the body and the size of the separation region is reduced.
-The flow is then in what is called resonant or saturated lee wave regime, \cite{Hanazaki1988,Chomaz1992}.
+The flow is then in what is called the resonant or saturated lee wave regime, \cite{Hanazaki1988,Chomaz1992}.
 At low Reynolds numbers, this effect can lead to the relaminarization of the turbulent wake \cite{Ortiz-tarin2019}.
-In the present case, figure \ref{fig:4}(a) reveals that, even at $Re=10^5$, the wake height is strongly modulated by the waves, although the wake is not relaminarized due to the high $\Rey$ of the flow.
-This oscillatory modulation leads to an interesting configuration in the intermediate wake ($x=20-40$) where the wake width $L_H$ is smaller than the wake height $L_V$.
-As the wake evolves this configuration changes to the classic $L_H \gg L_V$.
-In the late domain, the small scale turbulence of the boundary layer has been dissipated and a triple layer structure is observed in the vertical plane (figure \ref{fig:4}b) whereas large scale horizontal motions are sustained in the horizontal (figure \ref{fig:4}d).
+For the 6:1 spheroid at hand, the $\Fro=2$ case is close to the critical $\Fro_c = AR/\pi \approx 1.9$ In the present case, figure \ref{fig:4}(a) reveals that, even at $Re=10^5$, the wake height is strongly modulated by the waves, although the wake is not relaminarized due to the high $\Rey$ of the flow.
+This oscillatory modulation leads to an interesting configuration in the intermediate wake ($x=20-40$) where the wake width $L_H$ is smaller than the wake height $L_V$, contrary to what is expected for a stratified wake.
+As the wake evolves, this configuration changes to the classic $L_H \gg L_V$.
+In the far-wake domain, the small-scale turbulence of the boundary layer has been dissipated and a triple-layer structure is observed in the vertical plane (figure \ref{fig:4}b) whereas large-scale horizontal motions are sustained in the horizontal (figure \ref{fig:4}d).